Michael McDonald (fighter)

-Michael Robert McDonald (born January 15, 1991, in Modesto, California, United States) is a retired American mixed martial artist.
+Michael Robert McDonald (born January 15, 1991) is a retired American mixed martial artist.
 McDonald competed in the Bantamweight division of the UFC, where he challenged for the interim UFC Bantamweight Championship at 22 years of age.
 He also competed in the Bantamweight division of Bellator MMA before retiring following another hand injury.

-A professional fighter since 2007, McDonald fought mostly in regional promotions in his home state of California before signing with Zuffa in 2010.
+A professional fighter from 2007 to 2017, McDonald fought mostly in regional promotions in his home state of California before signing with Zuffa in 2010.

 Career

 Background

 McDonald started training in kickboxing at the age of ten, turned to mixed martial arts at 13, started his amateur career at 14, and turned professional at 16 in 2007.
-He also has two brothers who have professional careers in mixed martial arts.
-His older brother Justin Smitely is currently signed with Bellator MMA.
+He also has two brothers who had professional careers in mixed martial arts.
 He trains at Oakdale Mixed Martial Arts with the Last Stand Fight Team.
 McDonald graduated in 2009 from Grace M. Davis High School where he was voted Best Athlete and Most Likely to Succeed.